hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ## 2.13 <a id="transfer_encoding_request"></a>Chunked Transfer Encoding

-When you create an object, you normally specify the size of the content being upload with the [Content-Length](#content_length_request) request header.
+When you create an object, you normally specify the size of the content being uploaded with the [Content-Length](#content_length_request) request header.
 Alternatively you can use the Transfer-Encoding request header and set it to a value of `chunked`.

 With Chunked Transfer Encoding, you do not need to know the total size of the object in advance.
 Instead, you can start to transfer "chunks" of content.
 You need to know the size of each chunk.
-To indicate that you have finished tranferring chunks, you specify a size of 0.
+To indicate that you have finished transferring chunks, you specify a size of 0.

 If you attempt to upload more that 5GB with this method, the service closes the